gemoc/ICSA2017Tutorial/readme.md

 TODO: Rename test to ICSA2017Example

 In this project, open the file */Test/bumperbot/BumperBot.aird* and in the project explorer, open the BumperBot diagram.
-See snaphshot below.
+See below:

 ![](figs/BumperBot.png)